5 min read

 Variations: Sencha, Genmaicha, Matcha, Hojicha, Jasmine (infused) green tea.
 Green tea and some other variations of teas, such as black tea, white tea and oolong tea come from the same plant family called camellia sinensis.

-Green tea is made by quickly heating or frying the tea leaves.
-This step is used to prevent oxidation that turns leaves brown and creates a variation of black tea.
-Chinese green tea is mainly made using frying technique which produces a ‘gunpowder green tea’ and a ‘dragon well green tea’, whereas Japanese green tea uses a steaming procedure which gives its tea leaves a richer green colour.
-The leaves are then further processed to produce different variations: “sencha”, which is the basic green tea, is roasted over a high heat to produce “hojicha”.
+Green tea is made by quickly heating or frying the tea leaves, a step which is used to prevent oxidation that turns leaves brown and creates a variety of black tea.
+Chinese green tea is mainly made using a frying technique which produces a "gunpowder green tea" and a "dragon well green tea", whereas Japanese green tea uses a steaming procedure which gives the tea leaves a richer green color.
+The leaves are then further processed to produce different variations: “sencha”, the basic green tea, which can be roasted over high heat to produce “hojicha”.
 Sencha can also be put in a blend with roasted and popped rice to make “genmaicha”.

-Health benefits of green tea: a high concentration of polyphenols contained in green tea helps to reduce inflammation and fight cancer.
+Health benefits of green tea: a high concentration of polyphenols in green tea helps to reduce inflammation and fight cancer.
 In addition, a substance called L-theanine stimulates the production of dopamine and alpha waves giving us a calming effect.

 Variations: Ceylon, Darjeeling, Earl Grey, English breakfast, Assam.

-The only difference between black tea and green tea is the type of processing that has been applied to the tea leaves.
-After being picked from the plant, tea leaves are left to wither and oxidise under the hot sun.
+The only difference between black tea and green tea is the processing that has been applied to the tea leaves.
+After being picked from the plant, tea leaves are left to wither and oxidize under the hot sun.
 Once the leaves have dried, the next step is to collect the dry tea leaves, roll them up and crush them.
 During the drying process, tea leaves will gradually acquire a distinct black color.

-Health benefits of black tea: since black tea is also a rich source of polyphenols and other antioxidant properties, it helps to minimise the risk of cellular diseases such as cancer.
-Furthermore, black tea can be used as a good replacement for coffee as it contains the highest percentage of caffeine amongst all other tea options.
+Health benefits of black tea: since black tea is also a rich source of polyphenols and other antioxidant properties, it helps to minimize the risk of cellular diseases such as cancer.
+Furthermore, black tea can be used as a good replacement of coffee as it contains the highest caffeine content amongst all other tea options.